-STANDARD 9.1 A Guardian of a Minor and the attorney for the Guardian of a Minor shall be familiar with the statutes governing Guardianships of Minors in the District of Columbia.
+A Guardian of a Minor or the attorney for the Guardian of a Minor shall be familiar with the statutes governing Guardianships of Minors in the District of Columbia.

-AUTHORITY : D.C.
-CODE §§ 21-301 TO 21-324; §§ 21-101 TO 21-182 AND § 20-1106.
-APPLICABLE ETHICAL RULES D.C.
-RULES OF PROFESSIONAL CONDUCT 1.1
+AUTHORITY: D.C.
+CODE §21-301 TO § 21-324; § 21-

+101 TO § 21-182 AND § 20-1106.

-- Be aware that Guardianships of Minors are, under current law, handled quite differently from Intervention Proceedings and Decedents' Estates. - Be aware of the legal alternatives to Guardianship of a Minor, including trusts and Custodianships of Minors under the Uniform Transfers to Minors Act, and the circumstances under which such alternatives are available and appropriate.
-Conversely, be aware of those circumstances under which formal Guardianship of a Minor is required. - Be aware that the Probate Division generally does not appoint Guardians of the Person (as opposed to the property) of Minors but instead defers to the Family Court. - Be aware that jurisdiction is governed by the domicile of the child, not his or her residence, and that the filing of a lawsuit in the District of Columbia will not confer jurisdiction to appoint a Guardian of the Property of a nondomiciliary child. - Be aware that the Court closely supervises the administration of Guardianships of Minors and Court approval is generally required for expenditures and investments.
+- Be aware that guardianships of minors are, under current law, handled quite differently from intervention proceedings and decedents' estates. - Be aware of the legal alternatives to guardianship, including trusts and custodianships of minors under the Uniform Transfers to Minors Act, and the circumstances under which such alternatives are available and appropriate.
+Conversely, be aware of those circumstances under which formal guardianship is required. - Be aware that the Probate Division of the Court generally does not appoint guardians of the person (as opposed to the property) of minor children but instead defers to the Family Court. - Be aware that jurisdiction is governed by the domicile of the child, not his or her residence, and that the filing of a lawsuit in the District of Columbia will not confer jurisdiction over a non-domiciliary child.

+Be aware that the Court closely supervises the administration of Guardianships of Minors and Court approval is generally required for expenditures, investments and the like.

-STANDARD 9.2 A Guardian of a Minor and the attorney for the Guardian of a Minor shall be familiar with the Court Rules governing Guardianships of Minors in the District of Columbia.
+A Guardian of a Minor or the attorney for the Guardian of a Minor shall be familiar with the rules governing Guardianships of Minors in the District of Columbia.

-AUTHORITY: SCR-PD 201-211; SCR-PD 221-225; SCR-PD 4; SCR-PD 5 APPLICABLE ETHICAL RULES: D.C.
-RULES OF PROFESSIONAL CONDUCT 1.1
+AUTHORITY: SCR-PD 201-211; SCR-PD 221-225;

+SCR-PD 4; SCR-PD 5

-- Determine the appropriate forms to be used, including a Petition for Authority to Expend Funds, a Petition for Authority to Invest and a Petition for Approval of Investment Plan or Program.
-Practitioners should check to see that they are using the most current forms available through the Office of the Register of Wills. - Be aware that compensation of a Guardian of a Minor and their counsel is strictly governed by SCR-PD 225 and that many services are compensable solely by a commission.
+- Determine the appropriate forms to be used in Guardianships including a Petition for Authority to Expend Funds, a Petition for Authority to Invest and a Petition for Approval of Investment Plan or Program.
+Practitioners should check to see that they are using the most current forms available through the Office of the Register of Wills. - Be aware that compensation of guardians and their counsel is strictly governed by SCR-PD 225 and that many services are compensable solely by a commission which is limited in amount.

-STANDARD 9.3 Prior to petitioning for Guardianship of a Minor, counsel shall obtain the information required by SCR-PD 221(a) and, if petitioning on behalf of a client, shall explain the duties of the Guardian of a Minor and the limitations on the guardian's authority.
+Prior to petitioning for Guardianship of a Minor, counsel shall obtain the information required by SCR-PD 221(a) and, if petitioning on behalf of a client, shall explain the duties of the guardian and the limitations on the guardian's authority.

-AUTHORITY: D. C. CODE § 21-108, § 21-115 AND§ 21-106(c), AND SCR-P D 221(a) APPLICABLE ETHICAL RULES: D.C.
-RULES OF P ROFESSIONAL CONDUCT 1.3, 1.4(b) AND 1.14
+AUTHORITY: D. C. CODE § 21-108, § 21-115 AND §

+21-106(C), AND SCR-PD 221(A)

+1.3, 1.4(B) AND 1.14